A Step-By-Step Guide On How to Create a FREE WordPress Blog and Finally Self-Publish Your Work Without All the Red Tape

 These are not guaranteed methods, and a lot of marketing and time would need to go into them.
 ‘Cause readers don’t just magically drift to you and throw their money at you.

 An audience requires a lot of your time and investment and consistency.
-But if all you’re looking for is a creative outlet and hobby, then don’t worry about any of that and just write and publish to your heart’s content!
+But if all you’re looking for is a creative outlet and hobby, then don’t worry about any of that.
+Just write and publish to your heart’s content!

 Thank you for reading, and happy writing!